 - The user should find using your app intuitive (things should be where they are expected)

-Although not exhaustive, this is a series of skills usually associated with frontend development are:
+Although not exhaustive, a series of skills usually associated with frontend development are:

 - Frameworks: React / Angular/ VueJS